GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/Tank-Drive.md

 ### Step 1: Create ChassisSubsystem Constructor

 If you are unfamiliar with C++ class structure, read [this page on C++ classes](https://cplusplus.com/doc/tutorial/classes/).
-Much of our logic is encapsulated into classes.
 Each subsystem and command is encapsulated in a class.
 A class constructor is needed to initialize various objects that are declared in the class.
 In the case of the `ChassisSubsystem`, the private variables in the `ChassisSubsystem` are shown below.

 ```cpp
     /// @brief Motor ID to index into the velocityPid and motors object.